evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 3402 kg (7500 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

-### Availability & Pricing
+## Availability & Pricing

 This model had a world premiere on 20.10.2020, and deliveries started in December 2021.
-This model is only available in North America.<div class="mt-3 mb-3">
+Please note that this model is available exclusively in North America.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> GMC Hummer EV </strong>
 </a>